Well, at the state of the coup speech, he said, let's make this a year of action.

 Here is the third thing.

-Even if you accept all of these terms, Paul Ryan's plan does not satisfy the promise of Bob Goodlat since it allows illegals to be lawfully here before enforcement measures are up and running.
+Even if you accept all of these terms, Paul Ryan's plan does not satisfy the promise of Bob Goodlatt since it allows illegals to be lawfully here before enforcement measures are up and running.

-No, the plan legalizes people while we secured the border, and then claims if something goes wrong with that, then we will re illegalize them before they are able to vote.
+No, the plan legalizes people while we secured the border and then claims if something goes wrong with that, then we will re-illegalize them before they are able to vote.

 And Kaus says, really, is this the best that they could come up with?